• Skip to primary navigation

 Made with blanched almonds and baked in the oven, it has the perfect dense but creamy texture.
 Vegan, soy-free, and gluten-free.

-Slices of vegan feta cheese on plate by charcuterie.
+Slices of vegan feta cheese by cheeseboard.

 I love a good vegan feta cheese.
 It sets off garlicky and briny flavors just right.